sathvikbhagavan/show_py/README.md

 ## Use Case: Debugging Code

 The `show` function is particularly useful for debugging code.
-Instead of manually adding print statements, you can quickly inspect variable values and expressions:
+Instead of adding print statements and trying to match what each value correspond to, you can quickly inspect variable values and expressions:

 ```python
 from show_py import show